RetroHazard/CloudResume/README.md

 + Documentation
 + etc.

-The entire challenge culminated in my developing a Single Page WebApp /w API integration, architecting and connecting a variety of AWS services, developing website test scripts, learning how to utilize Infrastrcture-as-Code using Terraform, and many other skills.
+The entire challenge culminated in my developing a Single Page WebApp /w API integration, architecting and connecting a variety of AWS services, developing website test scripts, learning how to utilize Infrastructure-as-Code using Terraform, and many other skills.
 When I first started this project, I had nearly zero experience in every single technology stack that I leveraged.
 What began as a way to help reinforce the AWS courses I was following, ended up being a incredibly fun personal project and I'm looking forward to finding the next one.

 For a more detailed breakdown of my journey, please read the blog post, linked below.